 Unit 3 Nationalist Politics and Expansion of its Social Base

-A Phases of Nationalist Movement: Liberal Constitutionalists, Swadeshi and the
+A Phases of Nationalist Movement Phases of Nationalist Movement: Liberal Constitutionalists, Swadeshi and the

-Radicals; Beginning of Constitutionalism in India
+Radicals; Beginning of Constitutionalism in India B Gandhi and Mass Mobilisation: Non-Cooperation Movement, Civil Disobedience

-В Gandhi and Mass Mobilisation: Non-Cooperation Mo ovement, Civil Disobedience
+В

 Movement, and Quit IndiaMove

 С Socialist Alternatives: Congress Socialists, Communi sts

-Unit 4 Social Movements
+Unit 4

 A The Women"s Question: Particip pation in the National Movement and its Impact

 В The Caste Question: Anti-Brahn nanical Politics

 С Peasant, Tribal and Workers Mo ovements

 Unit 5 Partition and Independence

 A Communalism in Indian Politics }

 В The Two-Nation Theory

 С Negotiations over Partition and the changing dynamic es of Diversity

 Mode of Theory

 examination T

-Weightage CA MTE ETE 30% 50%
+Weightage CA MTE ETE

-Distribution 30% 50%
+Distribution 30% 20% 50%

 Text book/s 1.
-S. Bandyopadhyay, (2004) From Plassey to Parti- tion: A History of
+S. Bandyopadhyay, (200 4) From Plassey to Pa arti- tion: A History of

 Modern India, New Delhi: Ori-ent Longman.

 2. P. DeSousa, (ed.)
-Conter nporary India: Transi -tions, New Delhi: Sage
+Contemporary India: Transi-tions, New Delhi: Sage

 Publications.

 3. S. Sarkar, (1983) Modern India (1885-1947), NewDelhi: Macmillan.

 4. P. Chatterjee, (1993) The Nation and its Fragments: Colonial and

 Postcolonial Histories, NewDelhi: Oxford University Press.

 Other 1.
 R. Pradhan, (2008) Raj to Swaraj, New Delhi:Macmillan (Available

 References in Hindi).

-2. A. Nandy, (2005) Rashtr
+2. A. Nandy, (2005) Rashtravad banam DeshbhaktiTranslated by A.

 33. (The original essay in

-Englishis from A. Nandy
+Englishis from A. Nandy, (1994) New Delhi: Oxford

 University Press, pp. 1-8.)

 Oniversity Fless, pp. 1-o.)

-Sch ool: SHSS Batch: 2018-2021 Pro gram: BA Current Academic Year: 2019-2020 nsPolitical Scie nce nch: Semester:04 Бга Course Code Semester:04 2 Course Title Perspectives on International Relation and World History 3 Credits 6 4 Contact Hours 5-1 7 (L-T-P) Course Type Compulsory 5 Course 1.
-This course introduces students to some of the most important Objective theoretical approaches for studying IR.
-3 2.
+ool: SHSS Batch: 2019-2022 Prog Hon Scie gram: BA sPolitical nce Current Academic Year: 2020-2021 Brai Semester:04 1 Course Code 2 Course Title Perspectives on International Relation and World History 3 Credits 6 4 Contact Hours (L-T-P) 5-1 Course Type Compulsory 5 Course Objective This course introduces students to some of the most important theoretical approaches for studying IR.
 It provides a fairly Comprehensive overview of the major political developments and events starting from twentieth century.
-3. Students are expected to learn about the key milestones in world history and equip them with the tools to understand and analyze the same from different Perspectives.
-6 Course CO1: The student will be able to define IR and the concepts of IR.
-Out-comes CO2: The student will be able to understand, interpret and explain the Out-comes theories of International Relations.
-CO3: The student will be able to apply the knowledge of each theories and concepts to a argument on International Relations CO4: The student will be able to analyse the causes and consequences of WorldWar I & II and Cold war as well as its impact on IR CO5: The student will be able to criticize and evaluate the ongoing international relations based on a sound knowledge of set texts.
-7 Course This course introduces students to some of the most important theoretical Description approaches for studying IR.
-It provides a fairly Comprehensive overview of the major political developments and events starting from twentieth century.
-Students are expected to learn about the key milestones in world history and equip them with the tools to understand and analyse the same from different Perspectives.
-8 Outline syllabu Concepts of International Politics A Power, National Power and National Interest В Balance of Power, National Security, Collective Security, Peace С and War, Diplomacy Studying International Relations Unit 2 Theoretical Perspectives A Realism (Hans.
-J Morgenthau) and Neo-Realism, Subaltern Realism B Liberalism and Neoliberalism, Marxist/ System Theory C Decision Making and Game Theory, Feminism and International Relations.
-Unit 3 An Overview of 20 th Century: History of International Relations- I A World War I: Causes and Consequences 1 orra ar r. caaboo arra consequences
+Students are expected to learn about the key milestones in world history and equip them with the tools to understand and analyze the same from different Perspectives.
+Out-comes CO2: The student will be able to understand, interpret and explain theories ofInternational Relations.
+CO3: The student will be able to apply the knowledge of each than and concepts to a argument on International Relations CO4: The student will be able to analyse the causes and consequence worldWar I & II and Cold war as well as its impact on IR CO5: The student will be able to criticize and evaluate the ongo CO3: The student will be able to apply the knowledge of each theories and concepts to a argument on International Relations CO4: The student will be able to analyse the causes and consequences of 7 8 Outline syllabu Concepts of International Politics A Power, National Power and National Interest В Balance of Power, National Security, Collective Security, Peace С and War, Diplomacy Studying International Relations Unit 2 · · Theoretical Perspectives Realism (Hans.
+J Morgenthau) and Neo-Realism, Subaltern Realism A B Liberalism and Neoliberalism, Marxist/ System Theory C Decision Making and Game Theory, Feminism and International Relations.
+Unit 3 An Overview of 20 th Century: History of International Relations- I A World War I: Causes and Consequences